 All this can be a lot for your employee to be experiencing.
 Given that and the recovery process is often not predictable, the phased return may not follow pre-defined timescales.
 I have seen phased returns take up to a year.

-If there is a delay in the return to work, sometimes things go wrong in a person’s body and they have very limited direct control over that (people can directly control their breath, mind, and muscles).
+Sometimes the recovery doesn’t go to plan despite your employee doing everything they can to maximise it.
+We do have influence over our bodies, but we can’t directly control everything about it (people can directly control their breath, mind, and muscles).
 It’s frustrating for you as the line manager as you were looking forward to having the team be complete again and moving forward.
-It’s frustrating for the employee too and sometimes scary when there’s a setback.
+It’s frustrating for the employee too and sometimes scary when there’s a setback in recovery.

 As your employee may be dealing with long-term physical and/or psychological changes, reasonable adjustments are important and maybe even changes to the role they do.
 Be prepared to educate your employee on the concept of reasonable adjustments, how the process works, and that it is a collaborative effort between you both.
 In my experience supporting people returning to work, many employees do not know of this concept and what is possible.
 There can also be an expectation that the employer mainly sorts it out.
 Help them to help you by empowering them with the knowledge.